knizinsky/Allegro-clone/README.md

 ## Project Description

 This project is an attempt to recreate the look and functionality of the popular e-commerce platform Allegro.
-It utilizes React for building the user interface, HTML for structuring the page, and SCSS Modules for styling the components.
+It utilizes React for building the user interface, HTML for structuring the page, SCSS Modules for styling the components and Firebase for user authentication.

+## Functions
+- `Search products`
+- `Adding products to cart`
+- `Register user`
+- `Log in user`

 ## Contributing